-Partner in the Commercial Litigation Department and the International Arbitration Department, Stewarts Law LLP
+Partner in the Commercial Litigation Department, Stewarts Law LLP

 Sean has a wide-ranging domestic and international litigation, arbitration and dispute resolution practice, specialising in complex, commercial contract and tort disputes and all aspects of international trade and commerce, insolvency, property and banking disputes.

 He is recommended by The Legal 500 where he has been described as a "brilliant strategist", "innovative and always on top of the detail" and is rated for his "focus and commitment".
 The Legal 500 has also reported that "clients consider him to be outstanding" and "he is highly praised for the quality of his work on high value matters".
 Sean was named by The Lawyer as one of the "Hot 100 2008" lawyers.
 This annual review highlights 100 "lawyers who have had excellent years and who look set to continue their run of form."

 Sean was also selected for inclusion in the 2013 Thomson Reuters' London Super Lawyers List.
 The list recognises solicitors who have distinguished themselves in their legal practice and was published in various publications (including in a supplement to both the Telegraph magazine and the Law Society Gazette).
 It is limited to only 5% of solicitors within London.